centau/ecr/api/Registry.md

 - **Details**

-    The first `8,589,934,591` new identifiers returned are guaranteed to be unique.
-After this, identifiers may be reused.
-Be wary of using stale references in situations where this number may be exceeded.
+    All ids returned are guaranteed to be unique unless an old id is explicitly reused.

-    Identifiers previusly returned or from another registry can also be specified for use.
-Will error if the registry is unable to create a new entity with the given identifier.
+    An entity can be created using a specific id that was created by another registry or previously by the same registry.
+Will error if it is unable to do so.

-    > ⚠️ Manually reusing an old identifier previously returned by this registry will no longer guarantee new identifiers returned to be unique.
+    > ⚠️ Reusing an old identifier previously returned by this registry will no longer guarantee new identifiers returned to be unique.

     > ⚠️ The total amount of entities in a registry at any given time **cannot** exceed `1,048,575`.
     > Attempting to exceed this limit will throw an error.